GenericMappingTools/gmt/doc/rst/source/grdmath.rst

-Holmes, S. A., and W. E. Featherstone, 2002, A unified approach to the Clenshaw summation and the recursive computation of very high degree and order normalized associated Legendre functions. *Journal of Geodesy*, 76, 279-299.
+Holmes, S. A., and W. E. Featherstone, 2002, A unified approach to the Clenshaw summation and the recursive computation of very high degree and order normalized associated Legendre functions. *J. of Geodesy*, 76, 279-299.

+B. Parsons and J. G. Sclater, 1977, An analysis of the variation of ocean floor bathymetry and heat flow with age, *J. Geophys.
+Res.*, 82, 803-827.

 Press, W. H., S. A. Teukolsky, W. T. Vetterling, and B. P. Flannery, 1992, *Numerical Recipes*, 2nd edition, Cambridge Univ., New York.